Before plugging your fridge freezer in and turning it on, there are a few things you can do to extend it's lifespan so you get the most out of it.

 The last thing you need to do is plug it in.
 The first time it turns on, it'll take a few hours to get down to temperature.

-Some fridges and freezers will beep or show a green light when it’s at the desired temperature.
-If yours doesn’t, just give it a couple of hours and put your food in when it feels cold.
+Some fridges and freezers will beep or show a green light when it’s at the correct temperature.
+If yours doesn’t, a couple of hours will be enough time for it to get down to the right temperature for storing food.

 If you've got an issue with any of your kit, our experts are on-call to help 24/7 - in-store, at home, or over the phone.More info